 5. Apply for your broker license online

-1. Learn the Qualifications You Need for a Broker License in Your State
+1. Learn the Requirements for Your State

 Minimum Age to Get a Real Estate Broker License